-TeleMega and EasyMega contain a 3-axis gyroscope and accelerometer which is used to measure the current angle.
-Note that this angle is not the change in angle from the launch pad, but rather absolute relative to gravity; the 3-axis accelerometer is used to compute the angle of the rocket on the launch pad and initialize the system.
+TeleMega and EasyMega contain a 3-axis gyroscope and accelerometer which is used to compute the orientation of the rocket.
+A record of orientations over the last 0.64 seconds is kept and the largest value within this period is compared with the specified value.
+Note that the tilt angle is not the change in angle from the launch pad, but rather absolute relative to gravity-the 3-axis accelerometer is used to compute the angle of the rocket on the launch pad and initialize the system.